rase6/rase6/README.md

 ## Skills:

-🤖 Robotics: High-level multi-robot control architectures, kinematics, dynamics, perception, motion planning, and localization.

-🧠 Artificial Intelligence: Machine learning, computer vision, natural language processing, and reinforcement learning.

-💻 Programming Languages: Proficient in Python, with experience in C++, MATLAB, and ROS (Robot Operating System).
+💻 Programming Languages: Proficient in Python, with experience in C++, MATLAB

 🔌 Experienced with Arduino and Raspberry Pi microcontrollers